 A typical single-family homeowner employs the skills of various professionals over the course of years to maintain and manage their home; attorneys, accountants, contractors and others as needs arise.
 The management of a large residential complex, one that may contain hundreds of units, often requires more complex skills.
-A single-family homeowner might require an attorney to close the purchase or sale of their property; an accountant to do their annual personal income tax; and a contractor to repave a driveway or fix a roof; In large residential complexes legal, accounting and other skills often come into play more frequently and in a more complex manner.
+A single-family homeowner might require an attorney to close the purchase or sale of their property; an accountant to do their annual personal income tax; and a contractor to repave a driveway or fix a roof; In large residential complexes, legal, accounting and other skills often come into play more frequently, and in more complex ways.

-Those association or corporation members who volunteer their own time to serve on a board may not themselves have the skills, education, experience and time to provide the expertise for these functions.
-That’s why co-ops, condos, and HOAs have managing agents.
-But sometimes, unfortunately, things can go awry.
+Those association members who volunteer their own time to serve on a board may not themselves have the skills, education, experience and time to provide the expertise for these functions.
+That’s why condo associations and HOAs have managing agents.
+But sometimes, unfortunately, things can still go awry.
 As much as we don’t want to think about it – and rare as it may be – what is a board to do to keep everything on the up and up?

 Your Fiduciary Responsibility